sophiez2628/YelpStagram/README.md

 ### Phase 6: Explore places through pictures (1 day)

 Connect with Instagram API.
-Filter the photos so that the ones related to restaurants/places to visit show up when the user clicks the "explore" button.
+Filter the photos so that the ones related to places and user's current location show up when the user clicks the "explore" button.
 Page has a google map that shows locations of the images.

 ### Bonus Features (TBD)
 - [ ] Allow business owners to create a new page.